-- Parmesan - If using pre shredded parm, grind ⅓ cup in a mini food processor until finely ground.
+- Parmesan - Use finely shredded cheese.
+If using pre shredded parmesan, then grind ⅓ cup in a mini food processor until finely ground.

 - Make ½-inch thick slices - Make sure that the slices are of even thickness and not any thicker, which might not cook tender.

 - Make it gluten free - Use gluten free panko and gluten free flour.